This post is about how to build a growth-focused SaaS SEO strategy.

-They’re probably not sure exactly how to solve it.
-Hell, they may not even know how to articulate it.
+And as of yet, they’re probably not sure exactly how to solve it.
+Hell, they may not even know how to articulate it!
 But they have an itch.
 Some part of their personal or professional life could be better if they could just find the right solution.

 This is their pain.

 Many SaaS buyer journeys begin here.
 Maybe your customer is looking to improve their customer service efficiency or they need a way to get their clients to pay invoices more quickly.

 Where do they turn?

 The same place everyone does.
 The same place I turned before discovering Figma.

 The buyer sets out to research the pain they are feeling, try to understand it, and hopefully find a solution.

 “How to get my invoices paid more quickly,” they type.